Cyriaque Lamar

 More importantly, these were rats.

-“Across the river is a megacolony of Rattus norvegicus minos.
+“That is a megacolony of Rattus norvegicus minos.
 Thousands of rats are entering the river every second.
 We need to go, now!”

 “Three minutes,” disassociated Xoz.

+A cataract of bodies poured into the river.
 From a distance, the megacolony gushed as one.
-But, on closer inspection, she saw that almost none of the rats scurried together.
+But, on closer inspection, Tippi saw that almost none of the rats scurried together.

 In fact, they seemed to be actively fighting amongst themselves.

 The swarm ran as a full-impact phalanx, clawing and crashing, a sanguinary rile.
 She saw a swell of rats split from the main crush.
 Seconds later, the breakaways were reclaimed, and trampled by their infinite cohort.

 Tippi understood immediately.